Mr. What's-His-Name?

-Mr What's His Name is a 1935 British film.
-It stars Seymour Hicks and was based on his play.
+Mr What's His Name is a lost 1935 British film directed by Ralph Ince and starring Seymour Hicks and Olive Blakeney.
+It was written by Thomas J. Geraghty and Frank Launder was based on the play by Hicks adapted from the French play by Yves Mirande and André Mouëzy-Éon.
 It was shot at Warner Bros' Teddington Studios.

+Preservation status

+The British Film Institute has classed Mr. What's-His-Name? as a lost film.
+Its National Archive holds a collection of ephemera and stills but no film or video materials.

 Plot

 A beautician meets and falls in love with a young man, and they soon marry.
-What she doesn't know, however, is that her new husband is actually a millionaire who is suffering from amnesia—and he already has a wife.
+What she doesn't know, however, is that her new husband is actually a millionaire who is suffering from amnesia – and he already has a wife.